mohamedezz96/Terraform-Modules/EKS/EKS-Network/README.md

-# Terraform Modules: EKS Network
+# Terraform Module: EKS Network

 This Terraform module creates a network infrastructure for an Amazon Elastic Kubernetes Service (EKS) cluster on AWS.